radubig/MarbleCrypt/README.md

 (To be continued...)

 ### Disclaimer
-I do not endorse investing into cryptocoins or NFTs in real life.
+I do not endorse investing into cryptocoins or NFTs of any kind in real life.